textpattern/textpattern.github.io/brand/textpattern-documentation-template.md

 ## Template markup

-To use the templage:
+To use the template:

 1) Create a new Markdown page (having file extension, *.md*).

-2) Save it in the appropriate directory location of the documentation tree using one of these file-name patterns, as required:
+2) Save it in the appropriate directory location using one of these file-name patterns, as required:

-* If it’s a page for a Textpattern tag, use this underscore pattern: *file_name_for_page.md*.
+* If it’s a page for a new Textpattern tag, use this underscore pattern: *file_name_for_page.md*.
-* For any other page in the documentation website, use this hyphenated pattern: *file-name-for-page.md*.
+* For all other pages in the documentation website, use this hyphenated pattern: *file-name-for-page.md*.

 3) Copy the following block of code (the minimum template markup) and paste it in your new blank page.
-Edit accordingly.
+Adjust to your needs.

 The template elements are described after the block.